feilipu/NASCOM_BASIC_4.7/README.md

 Then, the paths taken by the `JR` and `JP` conditional instructions were examined, by checking which path was taken most frequently across the benchmarks.
 This resulted in changing a few `JR` instructions for `JP` instructions, when the conditional path was mostly true, and one replacement of a `JP` instruction where the conditional was most often false.

-So with these changes we are now at 12% improvement over the original Microsoft code.

 Looking further at `z88dk-ticks` hotspot results, the next most used function is `GETCHR` used to collect input from code strings. `GETCHR` is a larger function and is used about 50 times throughout the code base, so there is little point to in-line it.
 However I do note the new `JR` conditional is used in checking for spaces in token strings, which does save a few cycles.
 Microsoft warns in the Nascom Basic Manual to optimise performance by removing spaces in code.
 Now it is even more true than before.

+As the Z80 and 8085 have better shift instructions than the 8080, these instructions have been used where possible.
+Specifically for the 8085 the `rl de` and the `sra hl` undocumented instructions have been used where appropriate.

+So with these changes we are now at 12% improvement over the original Microsoft code.

 So at this point I'll call it done.
 It seems that without rewriting the code substantially that's about all that I can squeeze out.
 The result is that with no change in function, MS Basic is now simply 12% faster.